 The psychological interpretations thrown out by each one of them may be contradictory and ambivalent.
 In order to recognize which of the interpretations corresponds to each one, it is important to determine whether the graphical environment of the text is positive or negative.

-Also read: Sex Drive and letter G in Handwriting
+Also read: Letter G in Handwriting